changehappens now offers in-person as well as online therapy and e-counseling

-If you sprained your ankle or broke your leg, after the doctor patched you up, you would probably need some type of physical therapy to help you regain proper use of your leg.
-In a similar way, if you are under emotional or psychological stress or strain, it can help to get some professional support from someone trained to help you regain or reclaim your true self.
+If you are under emotional or psychological stress or strain, it can help to get some professional support from someone trained to help you regain or reclaim your true self.

 Talking things over with a friend can be helpful, sometimes.
-But when that isn’t enough, psychotherapy, sometimes known as ‘talk therapy’ can be effective.
+But when that isn’t enough, psychotherapy, also known as ‘talk therapy’ or ‘therapy’ can be effective.

-The Merriam-Webster online dictionary (MedlinePlus) defines psychotherapy as the
+The Merriam-Webster online dictionary (MedlinePlus) defines psychotherapy (using very big words) as the

 treatment of mental or emotional disorder or maladjustment by